gwengorman/Life-Expectancy-and-GDP/README.md

 # Life-Expectancy-and-GDP
-##The python project analysis the trend of Life Expectancy and GDP for 6 different countries between 2000-2015.
+This Python project analyzes the trends in Life Expectancy and GDP for six countries (Zimbabwe, Chile, Mexico, Germany, China, and the USA) from 2000 to 2015.
+It finds that, generally, GDP growth correlates with rising Life Expectancy, with China and the USA showing significant growth in both.
+However, Zimbabwe is an exception, where Life Expectancy increased significantly without a corresponding rise in GDP.
+The project uses visualizations to highlight these patterns.